microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Create Transactable Offer.md

 Now that you've created a Transactable Offer in the MP, you'll want to make this attractive to your new and potentials customers as well as your internal and Microsoft field sellers.

-One of the next steps in his journey is making the offer MACC eligible.
+One of the next steps in his journey is making the offer [Co-Sell Ready and meet Azure IP Co-Sell Incentive Requirements](/PartnerResources/skilling/partner-onboarding-academy/cosell).
 See the next step in this journey for details.